boiled-data/Histories/Readme.md

 library(ggsci)

 theme_set(theme_light())

+dir.create("Histories", showWarnings = FALSE)
 ```

 ## Introduction

-*Herodotus* (484 – 425 BC), the first known author doing systematic
+*Herodotus* (484 – 425 BC), the first known author to do a systematic
 investigation of historical events, is famous for his important work on
 the Greco-Persian wars: *Histories*, originally meaning ‘critical
-inquiry,’ is therefore foundational to the Western historian tradition.
+inquiry’, is therefore foundational to the Western historian tradition.
-The text is so profound that it accompanied the well known journalist
+The book accompanied the well-known journalist and author Ryszard
-and author Ryszard Kapuściński on his journeys across the globe.
-The
+Kapuściński on his journeys across the globe, and it is on my reading
-book is on my reading list for some time now.
+list for some time now.

-However, probably due to its old age the book is not very easy to
+However, maybe due to the book’s old age or other priorities, I have not
-digest.
-How can we use data science to have a first impression of the
+managed to read it so far.
+How can we use data science methods to have a
-book content?
-Fortunately, text mining tools are available for natural
+first impression of the book’s content instead?
+Fortunately, text mining
-language processing that can help us doing the job.
-Interesting sources
+tools are available for natural language processing that can help us do
-concerning text mining in R are eg.
+the job.
+Interesting sources concerning text mining in R are eg.
 [LADAL](https://slcladal.github.io/index.html) and [Automated Content
 Analysis with R](https://content-analysis-with-r.com/index.html).
 Data
 scientists interested in history may find [Programming